Greenspan sees few results from quantitative easing

-MEXICO CITY, Sept 9 Former Federal Reserve Chairman Alan Greenspan said on Friday that he sees few results from the U.S. central bank's "quantitative easing" program and is not convinced a fresh intervention in bond markets will help.
+MEXICO CITY Former Federal Reserve Chairman Alan Greenspan said on Friday that he sees few results from the U.S. central bank's "quantitative easing" program and is not convinced a fresh intervention in bond markets will help.

 "I find it very difficult to find any significant impact as yet from QE1 and QE2," Greenspan told reporters after a public forum in Mexico's capital city, referring to a central bank policy in which the Fed bought debt assets to try and lower borrowing costs.